-The Council shall meet at 2:00 p.m. on the second Thursday of each month in the City Hall Council Chambers or at any place that the Council may direct.
-On recognized City holidays which fall on a Thursday, the Council shall determine date, time and place of that meeting.
+The Council shall meet at 9:30 AM on the first Wednesday each month, following the work session, if held, and at 6:00 p.m. on the third Wednesday of each month in the City Hall Council Chambers or at any place that the Council may direct.
+On recognized City holidays which fall on a Wednesday, the Council shall determine date, time and place of that meeting.